Nolan Patrick: Vegas Golden Knights

 After the 2020–21 season, Patrick acquired a new agent, leading to rumors that he was going to request a trade from the Flyers.
-On July 17, 2021, shortly before the 2021 NHL Expansion Draft, the Flyers traded Patrick and Philippe Myers to the Nashville Predators in exchange for defenceman Ryan Ellis.
-While Myers remained in Nashville, the Predators immediately flipped Patrick to the Vegas Golden Knights to acquire forward Cody Glass.
+On July 17, 2021, shortly before the 2021 NHL expansion draft, the Flyers traded Patrick and Philippe Myers to the Nashville Predators in exchange for defenceman Ryan Ellis.
+While Myers remained in Nashville, the Predators immediately flipped Patrick to the Vegas Golden Knights to acquire forward Cody Glass; the trade reunited Patrick with Kelly McCrimmon, Vegas' general manager who was Patrick's head coach (and general manager) during their time together with the Brandon Wheat Kings.
 Two months later, Vegas signed Patrick to a two-year, $2.4 million contract.
 The Golden Knights suffered a rash of injuries through the first few games of its 2021–22 season, and Patrick was sidelined with an upper body injury on October 22, following his first goal of the season in a loss to the Edmonton Oilers.

+The Golden Knights won the Stanley Cup in the 2022–23 season without him and ultimately chose not to ask for an exemption to allow his name to be engraved on the Cup with the rest of the team.
+On June 30, 2023, the Golden Knights chose not to qualify Patrick, a restricted free agent, a contract, and he became an unrestricted free agent for the first time in his career.

 International play

 In November 2014, Patrick was named captain for Canada Red at the 2014 World U-17 Hockey Challenge.

 Patrick was not medically cleared to play for Team Canada at the 2017 World Junior Ice Hockey Championships, although he was later invited to Team Canada's World Junior Summer Showcase prior to the 2018 World Junior Ice Hockey Championships.